EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.math.symbolic.md

 ### tools.math.symbolic.symerror_calc

-Calculate and evaluate symbolic errors Package: tools.math.symbolic Description: Given a symbolic expression, the names of the variables in the expression and the value of the variables and errors,
+Calculate and evaluate symbolic errors Package: tools.math.symbolic Description: Given a symbolic expression, the names of the variables in the expression and the value of the variables and errors, calculate the symbolic error function and evaluate it.